 The IoT owes its explosive growth to the connection of physical things and operation technologies (OT) to analytics and machine learning applications, which can help glean insights from device-generated data and enable devices to make “smart” decisions without human intervention.
 Currently, such resources are mostly being provided by cloud service providers, where the computation and storage capacity exists.

 However, despite its power, the cloud model is not applicable to environments where operations are time-critical or internet connectivity is poor.
 This is especially true in scenarios such as telemedicine and patient care, where milliseconds can have fatal consequences.
-The same can be said about vehicle to vehicle communications, where the prevention of collisions and accidents can’t afford the latency caused by the roundtrip to the cloud server.
+The same can be said about the vehicle to vehicle communications, where the prevention of collisions and accidents can’t afford the latency caused by the roundtrip to the cloud server.

 “The cloud paradigm is like having your brain command your limbs from miles away — it won’t help you where you need quick reflexes.”